akka/akka/akka-docs/rst/scala/typed-channels.rst

 is an incomplete image of the true channel types.
 Those full types exist only at compile-time and reifying them into TypeTags at runtime for every message send would be prohibitively expensive.
-This means that channels which erase to the same JVM type cannot coexist within the same actor, message would not be routable reliably in that case.
+This means that channels which erase to the same JVM type cannot coexist within the same actor, messages would not be routable reliably in that case.

 The Actor Lookup Problem